dexvoid-git/Dex-Player/README.md

 ## Project Status

-«Dex Player is currently in development.»
+> 🚧 Dex Player is currently under active development.

-The application is continuously evolving, so features, design elements and internal architecture may change during development.
+Features, UI elements and internal architecture may change as development continues.

 ---

 ## License

-Dex Player is closed-source software.
+Dex Player is **closed-source software**.

 The source code, assets, designs and other original content contained in this repository are proprietary to the author.